 Brown Skin, White Masks

-In his pioneering book about the relationship between race and colonialism, Black Skin, White Masks, Frantz Fanon explored the traumatic consequences of the sense of inferiority that colonized people felt, and how this often led them to identify with the ideology of the colonial agency.
-Brown Skin, White Masks picks up where Frantz Fanon left off.
-Dabashi extends Fanon’s insights as they apply to today's world.
+In his pioneering book about the relationship between race and colonialism, Black Skin, White Masks, Frantz Fanon explored the traumatic consequences of the sense of inferiority that colonised people felt.
+Brown Skin, White Masks picks up where Fanon left off, and extends Fanon's insights as they apply to today's world.

 Dabashi shows how intellectuals who migrate to the West are often used by the imperial powers to misrepresent their home countries.
 Just as many Iraqi exiles were used to justify the invasion of Iraq, Dabashi demonstrates that this is a common phenomenon, and examines why and how so many immigrant intellectuals help to sustain imperialism.